 - To reconnect your AirPods just hold them beside your iPhone (make sure you have Bluetooth turned on).

-- Now go through the set up options that will appear on your iPhone screen.
+- Now go through the setup options on your iPhone.

 Step 5: Clean your AirPods